s-victor/TinyPedal/docs/customization.md

 Show cornering radius calculated in real-time.

     meters_driven
-This value holds the total distance (meters) that local player has driven.
-Accept manual editing.
+This option is obsolete, it will be removed in the future.

 ## Damage